-Both TVL and Digicel were notified by TRR as NSPs under section 27 (1) of the Act.
-In developing the NSP RIO, TRR consulted NSP’s and interested parties prior determining the terms and conditions of the NSP RIO.
-TRR consulted with Interchange Ltd (the submarine cable provider), as an interested party, to ensure that the NSP RIO covers relevant technical aspects of interconnection to that submarine cable.
+Both TVL and Digicel were notified by TRBR as NSPs under section 27 (1) of the Act.
+In developing the NSP RIO, TRBR consulted NSP’s and interested parties prior determining the terms and conditions of the NSP RIO.
+TRBR consulted with Interchange Ltd (the submarine cable provider), as an interested party, to ensure that the NSP RIO covers relevant technical aspects of interconnection to that submarine cable.

-TRR released the final NSP RIO for the industry on 17 December 2013 and it is now applicable for the sector at large.
-TRR will shortly nominate Interchange, as it is critical for the NSP RIO to capture this essential service and to ensure fair access to such a bottleneck infrastructure.
+TRBR released the final NSP RIO for the industry on 17 December 2013 and it is now applicable for the sector at large.
+TRBR will shortly nominate Interchange, as it is critical for the NSP RIO to capture this essential service and to ensure fair access to such a bottleneck infrastructure.